 Standard methods or frameworks for representing and modeling supply chain structures are few.
 Supply chain structures are commonly recorded as tables that enlist the members of a supply chain, or represented as network diagrams that show the supply chain members as well as the links between them.
 Lambert and Cooper (2000) proposed a mapping of supply chain structures using three primary attributes: members of the supply chain, structural dimensions, and types of business processes between the members.
 However, these methods do not provide a direct migration from the modeling of supply chain structures to the modeling of the business operations.
 There are two commonly used supply chain modeling frameworks that provide guidelines to systematically map the relationships of companies and specify the operations involved in a supply chain.
 The Supply Chain Model framework introduced by the Global Supply Chain Forum (GSCF) is built on eight key business processes that are both crossfunctional and cross-organizational in nature (Lambert 2008).
 The eight processes are customer relationship management, supplier relationship management, customer service management, demand management, order fulfillment, product development and commercialization, manufacturing flow management, and returns management.
 Each process is managed by a crossfunctional team, including representatives from logistics, production, purchasing, finance, marketing, and research and development.
-The Supply Chain Model framework provides a granular framework to model the cross-departmental interactions in every process along a supply chain.
-However, the majority of construction companies are small and medium enterprises (SMEs) and often do not have a clear boundary between business functional units.
-According to a study on the construction industry in United Kingdom (Dainty et al. 2001), for example, about 83% of the private contracting companies employ three or less workers while 98% of the companies employ 24 or less workers.
-Employees in construction companies usually work on a project basis instead of a business functional basis.
-Therefore, the Supply Chain Model framework that describes the interactions across internal business functional units is not suitable for modeling construction supply chains.
+For modeling construction supply chains, the Supply Chain Model framework is not suitable because the majority of construction companies are small and medium enterprises (SMEs) and often do not have a clear boundary between business functional units.
 The other framework is the Supply Chain Operations Reference (SCOR) modeling framework established by the Supply Chain Council (SCC) for supply chain standardization, measurement, and improvement (Supply Chain Council (SCC) 2008).
 The SCOR modeling framework is based on five key supply chain processes - Plan, Source, Make, Deliver, and Return.
 The SCOR modeling framework is hierarchically structured into four levels, with increasing details at each level.
-Construction supply chains often do not have a standard and well structured configuration.
-Members may not be involved in both the material flows and the information flows of the procurement, manufacturing, and distribution activities in construction supply chains.
-Since the SCOR framework is generic and can be used to model companies of various types and scales, the framework is suitable for modeling various construction supply chains of different complexity.
-In this study, therefore, the SCOR framework is employed for modeling construction supply chains.
+The SCOR framework is generic and can be used to model companies of various types and scales.
+In this study, the SCOR framework is employed for modeling construction supply chains.

 The SCOR framework is typically used to model supply chain network structures and operations for strategic planning purposes (Huan et al. 2004).
 The framework is seldom leveraged for the design and implementation of information systems for supply chain management.
 Furthermore, while performance monitoring is critical to the measurement and improvement of supply chains, there have been little efforts focused on performance monitoring systems for construction supply chain management.

-This paper discusses the modeling and decomposition of construction supply chains using the SCOR framework, and describes the development of a supply chain performance monitoring framework that adopts a model-based service oriented approach and leverages the decomposed SCOR models.
+This paper discusses the modeling of construction supply chains using the SCOR framework and describes the development of a supply chain performance monitoring system leveraging the SCOR models.
 The supply chain models are developed using a retrospective case study on the mechanical, electrical and plumbing (MEP) processes in a student center construction project.
 There are altogether 524 distinct process-based performance metrics recommended in SCOR.
 Since the MEP case example is focused on the procurement and delivery processes, the metrics selected in this study are the process cycle times, documentation accuracy, and product conditions upon arrival.
 A model-based service oriented approach is adopted in the development of the performance monitoring system.
 First, the supply chain models are transformed into process execution files by leveraging Business Process Modeling Notation (BPMN) (Object Management Group (OMG) 2008) and Business Process Execution Language (BPEL) (Organization for the Advancement of Structured Information Standards (OASIS) 2007).
 The execution files are then incorporated in the monitoring system, which is built on an open source service oriented collaborative system, namely SC Collaborator (Supply Chain Collaborator) (Cheng et al. 2009).